XeroOl/notitg-mirin/docs/aux.md

 | `function: modnames => void or modname_out` | The function to run. |
 | `modname_out (optional): 0 or more strings` | The name of the mods to write back to. |

+## Examples
+Node is a very general function that can be used in different ways.
+Because of this, there are lots of fully-functional examples that should be simple to modify.
+<br><br>
 ### Blacksphere
 This example shows how to encode the "blacksphere" effect into a node.
 ```lua